To the Members,

 This report contains forward-looking statements that involve risks and

 uncertainties.
 When used in this Report, the words anticipate,

-believe, estimate, expect, intend, will and other similar
+believe, estimate, expect, intend, will

-undertakes no obligation to publicly update or revise any
+Your Company undertakes no obligation to publicly update or revise any

 forward-looking statements, whether as a result of new information,